 Very little capital maintenance is required and most solar pumps continue to function for 10+ years.
 Plus, solar-powered systems are not difficult to operate and training only takes a few weeks.

 Download a printable PDF of solar-powered water pumping advantages.
 DOWNLOAD PDF

 Where Are Solar-Power Water Systems Most Effective?

-Solar-powered water systems are traditionally associated with rural towns, but continued advances in the technology (find some of our own research here) mean that these systems can operate effectively in an ever-increasing variety of climates and locales.
+Solar-powered water systems are traditionally associated with rural towns, but continued advances in the technology mean that these systems can operate effectively in an ever-increasing variety of climates and locales.
+Learn more about our solar-powered pumping research.
 From Water Mission’s years of experience in installing and maintaining solar-powered water systems, we’ve found they display their advantages to the fullest in the following environments:

 Refugee & IDP Camps